Werner Kampe: Mayor of Bydgoszcz

-Gdańsk NSDAP saw its role expand with the outbreak of World War II and the subsequent occupation of Pomerania by Nazi troops, covering the entire region re-named Reichsgau Danzig-West Prussia.
+Gdańsk NSDAP saw its role expand with the outbreak of World War II and the subsequent occupation of Pomerania by Nazi troops, covering the entire region renamed Reichsgau Danzig-West Prussia.
 In this new administrative area, Bydgoszcz was the second largest political and social center.

 To take over the political and administrative power in that place, only a man from Forster's closest circle could be trusted: the choice fell logically on Werner Kampe, then 28 year old.
-On September 8, 1939, he was appointed Kreisleiter of Bydgoszcz NSDAP and city commissioner.
+On 8 September 1939 he was appointed Kreisleiter of Bydgoszcz NSDAP and city commissioner.

 At his arriving, Kampe installed himself in the Town Hall, soon creating and managing the local Nazi party.
 He set his abode in 50 Gdańska street, though he also rented an apartment in the villa at 8a Sielanka, which was close to the seat of Selbstschutz at 7 Ossoliński Alley.
 He was regularly seen in the city SS headquarters set up at 48 Gdańska street.
-On October 27, 1939, Werner Kampe was officially appointed Mayor of Bydgoszcz.
-As soon as September 9 and 10, 1939, he ordered the shooting of 50 inhabitants of Bydgoszcz along the western facade of the Old Market place.
+On 27 October 1939 Werner Kampe was officially appointed Mayor of Bydgoszcz.
+As soon as 9 and 10 September 1939 he ordered the shooting of 50 inhabitants of Bydgoszcz along the western facade of the Old Market place.